South Korean workers return home after days of detention in Georgia following immigration raid

 South Korean Foreign Minister Cho Hyun, who traveled to Washington to negotiate the workers’ release, said U.S. officials had agreed to allow them to later return to finish their work at the Georgia site.
 The two countries also agreed to set up a bilateral working group to create a new visa category to make it easier for South Korean companies to send their employees to work in the U.S., according to Cho’s ministry.

 “We will discuss all measures, including creating a new visa category, establishing a new quota, and various steps to make obtaining a visa easier,” Cho told reporters as he returned to South Korea on Friday.
-He said most of the detained workers had B-1 and B-2 visas and ESTAs.
+He said most of the detained workers had short-term B-1 or B-2 visas and ESTAs.

 South Korean President Lee Jae Myung on Thursday warned that South Korean companies will likely hesitate to make further investments in the U.S. unless it improves its visa system.